jacobstr/nodalingresser/README.md

   allow https, and manage DNS records on the fly as your fungible nodes go in and out of existence.

 > Note: this guy doesn't edit firewall rules.
 My personal GKE cluster just
-> 443 open on the worker node pool.
+> 443 opened on the worker node pool.

 This isn't as robust as a proper load balancer with health checks to your various backends.
 DNS is dumb, and with multiple nodes, your clients may find themselves round-robining across unhealthy nodes that are being shut down.

-Caleb was using [Cloudflares DNS](https://github.com/calebdoxsey/kubernetes-cloudflare-sync), and I'm using CloudDNS for my purposes.
+The author of the orignal post was using [Cloudflares DNS](https://github.com/calebdoxsey/kubernetes-cloudflare-sync), and I'm using Google's CloudDNS for my purposes.